programmfabrik/errorgen/README.md

 	return e.params.Lang
 }

-// Lang sets the value and returns a copy of the error (use for chaining) func (e ErrFileNotFoundError) Lang(v string) ErrFileNotFoundError {
+// SetLang set the value of the key func (e *ErrFileNotFoundError) SetLang(v string) {
 	e.params.Lang = v
-	return e
 }

-// Lang sets the value in place func (e *ErrFileNotFoundError) SetLang(v string) {
+// Lang sets the value and returns a copy of the error (use for chaining) func (e *ErrFileNotFoundError) Lang(v string) *ErrFileNotFoundError {
 	e.params.Lang = v
+	return e
 }

 // GetStatus returns the value of the key